laas/metapod/README.md

  He also found out that it is related to a bug with timers in boost 1.40.
  Please use boot 1.48 to fix it.

+ * NP is mandatory

+ Benjamin Chretien pointed out that a dummy root link is necessary as a Galilean Frame for the urdf file parser of metapod.